Chymyst/chymyst-core/docs/chymyst03.md

 ```

 This code will copy the molecule emitter `counter` into another local value `q`.
-However, this does not change the chemical designation of the molecule.
+However, this does not change the chemical designation of the molecule, because `q` will be a reference to the same object as `counter`.
 The emitter `q` will emit the same molecules as `counter`; that is, molecules emitted with `q(...)` will react in the same way and in the same reactions as molecules emitted with `counter(...)`.

 (This is similar to how chemical substances are named in ordinary language.